2 Corinthians 1

 2 Corinthians 1:5-7Sufferings of Christ Abound in Us

 Paul's afflictions are not private.
 They serve the Corinthians' comfort and salvation.
 This is the mystery of apostolic ministry: one person's faithful suffering becomes bread for others.
-And the Corinthians are not mere spectators - they are partners in the same sufferings and the same consolation.
+And the Corinthians are partners in the same sufferings and the same consolation.

 2 Corinthians 1:8-9The Sentence of Death